jo/sync-tank/migrations.md

 From our previous discussion we can identify two different mechanisms to perform migrations.
 The first one is the traditional approach where data is modified no matter if it is required or not.
 We have seen that this could happen in a *on-shot* fashion at a single point in time where all existing documents are updated at once or *continuously* while new documents are coming in.
 The essential tools to implement this type of migration are *tasks* that can be executed by the responsible services or workers and *hooks* that make it possible to intercept the data flow and perform document updates as soon as possible.

 We have also already encountered the second migration mechanism in the form of adapters that were briefly discussed in the last section.
 In contrast to migration tasks, adapters perform migrations *on-the-fly* as it were.
 It is characteristic for this approach that document updates happen only when documents are actually needed by an application.
-Data that is never touch will never be migrated.
+Data that is never touched will never be migrated.
 To get a handle on this *how-to*-dimension we propose to use the following terminology:

 1. **Eager**: Migration strategies that perform document updates directly for all available data.
-2. **Lazy**: Strategies that only update documents when documents are actually needed.
+2. **Lazy**: Strategies that only update documents if necessary.

 A major difference between the two approaches is that lazy migrations have to intercept the read (and possible the write) process of the applications while eager migrations can happend independently of any application behavior.